mkotsovoulou/ods6001a/labs/lab4_2/README.md

 Check that your code produces correct results.

-For the sample datafile the outout shoud be:
+For the sample datafile the output should be:

-#covid19vaccine 6460
+#covid19 34468

 {% next %}